-Super Eagles goalkeeper Carl Ikeme diagnosed with Acute Leukaemia — Nigeria Today
+Super Eagles Goalkeeper Carl Ikeme Diagnosed With Acute Leukaemia — Nigeria Today

-Super Eagles and Wolverhampton Wanderers goalkeeper Carl Ikeme has been diagnosed with acute leukaemia.
-The tragic news was disclosed to the 31-year-old after he returned abnormal blood tests during pre-season training with the Championship club and was diagnosed with leukaemia after a further medical investigation.
-Carl’s club Wolves took to their official website to make the […]

-The post Super Eagles goalkeeper Carl Ikeme diagnosed with Acute Leukaemia appeared first on BellaNaija.
+The post Super Eagles Goalkeeper Carl Ikeme Diagnosed With Acute Leukaemia appeared first on SIGNAL.

 Do you something awesome to share with the world?
 Click here to share